 - Summer Reading Program: Every summer, the library offers a Summer Reading Program to encourage reading and the love of reading in youngsters.
 Sign-up is required and participants must hold a valid library card to participate.
 The program involves tracking the number of books read throughout the summer, a number of library sponsored performers, and prizes for everyone who has read a minimum of five books.
 While the program is geared toward children in elementary school, teens and adults are encouraged to participate if they wish.

 - Green Eggs and Ham Breakfast: Each year, in honor of Dr. Seuss’s Birthday, the library hosts a Green Eggs and Ham Breakfast, involving Dr. Seuss inspired activities and crafts as well as a free green eggs and ham breakfast (Don’t worry, they aren’t really green).
 Sign-up is required, but attendance is free.

 Programs for Adults:

 - Book Clubs: The library sponsors two evening book clubs and one daytime book club.
 All clubs meet at the Treehouse Café on Merchant Street on a monthly basis.
 All books are provided by the library.
 As club size is limited, the library maintains a wait list of people interested in joining.
 New members are invited to join on a first-come, first-served basis.
 To be added to the wait list, visit the library and provide your name, telephone number and email address.
 Book Clubs are open to Audubon residents only.

-- Yoga: For six weeks over the summer, the library offers yoga classes to interested participants.
+- Yoga: Throughout the year, the library offers yoga classes to interested participants.
 Registration and fees are required.
 Announcements for the classes and registration dates will be published in the Spring/Summer edition of the Library Line, the library’s newsletter.